tocjpapi/Drama-Club/README.md

-# Drama Club Website Showcase
+# Drama Club

-Welcome to the School Drama Club Website Showcase, a digital space dedicated to celebrating the creativity and passion of our school's drama club.
+A digital space dedicated to celebrating the creativity and passion of our school's drama club.
+It features good animations, UX and transitions.
 This platform aims to provide a captivating online experience that reflects the essence of our club's performances and artistic endeavors.

 ## Description